372dev/TIL/AWS/Cloud_practitioner_03_EC2.md

 ### EC2 Reserved Instances
 * Up to 72% discount compared to On Demand
-* You reserve a specific instances attributes (INstance Type, Region, Tenancy, OS)
+* You reserve a specific instances attributes (Instance Type, Region, Tenancy, OS)
 * Reservation Period - 1 year(+discount) or 3 year(+++discount)
 * Payment Options - No Upfront(+), Partial Upfront(++), All Upfront(+++)
 * Reserved Instance's Scope - Regional or Zonal (reserve capacity in an AZ)